Anti-idling campaign

 1

-With your JTA or YTA count the number of cars idling outside your school at the start and end of the day (see Resources for guidance).
-Share the findings with your borough officer and discuss a campaign to reduce idling numbers
+Work with your TFL Explorers/TFL Pioneers Ambassador count the number of cars idling outside your school at the start & end of the day (see Resources for guidance).
+Share with your Borough Travel Planning Officer.

 2